-On 8 March, we celebrate International Women’s Day and the contributions women have made across the globe.
+On 8 March, we celebrate International Women’s Day in Singapore and the contributions women have made across the globe.
 Here in the Lion City, the Singapore Women’s Hall of Fame recognises women who’ve had a major impact on the island’s history.
 We take a look at a handful of them, Singapore’s foremothers, from different parts of the world.
 This International Women’s Day in Singapore, we salute these amazing women who helped shape the nation, advocate for women’s rights and create the Women’s Charter.